 US challenges planned expedition to retrieve Titanic's radio

-"NOAA seeks to jettison the law of the sea, developed over centuries," the firm argued in legal documents filed earlier this year.
+“NOAA seeks to jettison the law of the sea, developed over centuries,” the company argued in legal filings earlier this year.
+George Rutherglen, a law professor who teaches admiralty law at the University of Virginia, said the case is likely far from over.

+Depending on how Judge Smith rules on NOAA's status as a party to the case, Rutherglen said the US government could still try bringing its case to the 4th US.
+Circuit Court of Appeals.
+The appeals court in Richmond has taken an interest in cases involving the nation's agreements with foreign countries as well as cases concerning the disturbance of grave sites, he said.

+“I would be surprised if the 4th Circuit doesn't pay some attention to what the United States says," Rutherglen said.
+Rutherglen also said that granting the firm's current request could open the door to further requests to salvage inside the hull.

 ALSO READ